amazerant/Python_Signals/discrete_convolution/README.md

 WARNING: before executing test.py please make sure to specify the path to the csv file (FILE_PATH) in both matlab_convolution.m and test.py.
 FILE_PATH should be the same in both cases. matlab_convolution.m will create this csv file and it is required for the test.py to work.

-Files requirements.txt and requirements.dev.txt contain list of python libraries required for python_convolution.py and tests (test.py, comparison.py) to work.